virex-84/VoskRecognizeTTS/README.md

 ![Main form](IMG.png "frmMain")

 # VoskRecognizeTTS
-Utility for testing speech recognition language models "Vosk" (20+ languages ??and dialects) https://alphacephei.com/vosk/
+Utility for testing speech recognition language models "Vosk" (20+ languages and dialects) https://alphacephei.com/vosk/

 Possibilities:
 1. Speech generation using the TTS (Text to Speech) text-to-speech converter built into Windows, with the transfer of this speech to the “Wax” recognition engine